 In addition to Twitter , I've begun using the Google+ service.
-In many ways, it is a similar service to Twitter; however, it does not impose a 140-character limit and cialis 20mg for sale it is a better vehicle for sharing rich media.
+In many ways, it is a similar service to Twitter; however, it does not impose a 140-character limit and buy cialis where it is a better vehicle for sharing rich media.
 Please consider following me on my Google+ account.

 Although I still blog here from time to time, I have essentially shifted my focus to microblogging.
 As a result, I write more often about more things.
 Please consider following me on my Twitter feed.

 Posted Jun 15, 2010 in Politics, Science, Technology.

 The explosion and subsequent oil disaster in the Gulf of Mexico has reminded everyone of how fucking awful oil-based energy solutions are.
 Oil is rich in energy that can be unlocked and exploited reasonably efficiently, so it has basically driven the world economy for many decades.
 But oil is also a finite resource that has provoked wars and economic crises on countless occasions.
 It also carries a significant negative environmental impact.

 Humanity must transition from using oil-based energy to one that revolves around electricity.
 In order to do that, investments must be made in technology to improve the way electricity is generated, stored and transferred.
 Governments must stimulate the private sector to invent better battery technologies, while investing in intelligent grid infrastructure and clean generation.